 Staying true to her passion for all the arts, she spent some time at the American Conservatory Theater in San Francisco as a prop artist, then moved on to making props and costumes for Beach Blanket Babylon Goes to the Stars, San Francisco's longest running and most beloved musical revue.
 Later she moved to New York where she managed one of Long Island's best stained glass studios, working as their designer and primary glass cutter.
 But music continued to call to her.
 In 1984 Shih Enterprises, Inc. was formed to encompass all Patricia's creative endeavors.

-Fast forward to the present; Patricia still creates beauty and meaning in whatever medium moves her.
+Fast forward to the present; Patricia continues to create beauty and meaning in whatever medium moves her.
 Her art and glass work are in private collections around the US, and her original music has traveled around the world, being performed and recorded by countless musicians in many countries.
 She strongly believes in arts in education and has spent more than 3 decades performing for students in schools throughout the US.
 She also presently teaches a portrait class at the Art League of Long Island and is on the Educational Advisory Board of the Long Island Music Hall of Fame.
-Her newest creative endeavor is in filmmaking, having made her first full-length documentary, "Undocumented" which was accepted by seven film festivals where it won nine awards and honors.
+Her newest creative endeavor is in filmmaking, having made her first full-length documentary, "Undocumented" which was accepted by nine film festivals where it won ten awards and honors.
 Soon her film will be shown worldwide in theaters, schools, libraries and on TV.